gscrow/dressipi-com/about/about-us.markdown

   subsections:
   - title: Retail is Evolving.
     body: |-
-      "Customers are demanding greater curation of products and less wastage.
+      <p style="font-weight: bold;">  Customers are demanding greater curation of products and less wastage </p>
       Machine learning and AI are helping the smartest retailers capture deeper insights, anticipate customer needs and proactively develop more efficient supply chains.
-      "

     image: "/uploads/customer_experience@2x.png"
   - title: Our Mission
-    body: |
+    body: |-
-      "We set up Dressipi to help the fashion industry change.
+      <p style="font-weight: bold;"> We set up Dressipi to help the fashion industry change. </p>
-      Our mission is to transform how retailers engage with their customers through deeper, entirely personalised experiences; and use data to advance the buying and merchandising processes.
+      Our mission is to transform how retailers engage with their customers through deeper, entirely personalised experiences; and use data to advance the buying and merchandising processes. <br/><br/>
-      We believe this combination optimises demand and supply, giving retailers the profitability to invest in creating better products and services, and to tackle the issue of waste in the industry.
+      We believe this combination optimises demand and supply, giving retailers the profitability to invest in creating better products and services, and to tackle the issue of waste in the industry. <br/><br/>
       We deliver genuine results, quickly and work with the world’s leading retailers.
-      "

     image: "/uploads/dressipi_dashboard_desktop.png"
     hres-image: "/uploads/dressipi_dashboard_desktop@2x.png"
 - title: Our Unique Benefits